 Squalicum Creek has potential to provide productive fish habitat and improved water quality within Bellingham city limits.
 However, the health of the ecosystem is currently impaired.
 Symptoms of ecosystem stress include fish passage blockages, exceedances of water quality standards, and declining salmon stocks.
 Water quality throughout some sections of Squalicum Creek has been found to exceed Washington State standards for several parameters including temperature, dissolved oxygen, and fecal coliform bacteria.
 For more information on 303(d) listings, see the Washington State Department of Ecology’s Current Water Quality Assessment Tool.
 Data is also available from the City’s Urban Streams Monitoring Program.

 Squalicum Creek Re-route Phases 1-4 Restoration Projects

-The City will construct its Squalicum Creek Re-route Phases 3 and 4 project in the summer of 2020.
-This project will reduce stream temperatures by restoring approximately 2/3 of Bug Lake – a man-made lake that causes the largest thermal-loading (i.e. heat) issues in Squalicum Creek – to forested wetland.
-It will also include eliminating a partial fish passage barrier under Squalicum Parkway by adding a new fish-passable culvert further south for the re-routed stream channel.
+The City constructed its Squalicum Creek Re-route Phases 3 and 4 project in the summer of 2020.
+This project reduces stream temperatures by restoring approximately 2/3 of Bug Lake – a man-made lake that causes the largest thermal-loading (i.e. heat) issues in Squalicum Creek – to forested wetland.
+It also includes eliminating a partial fish passage barrier under Squalicum Parkway by adding a new fish-passable culvert further south for the re-routed stream channel.

 Willow Spring Restoration Project